90. Diamond Creek G.C.

 Tom Fazio (2003)

 While architecture purists scoff at the notion of waterfalls on golf courses, there is something magnificent about a cascading water feature done right.
-Few are as effective than the one behind the par-3 17th green at Diamond Creek.
-Tom Fazio positioned the green nearly at the base of a sheer granite quarry wall, down which a slender falls drops over 100 feet.
-Amazingly, the club entrance drive is also at the base of the quarry wall, hidden from view on the 17th as effectively as any Fazio cart path.
+Few are as effective as the one behind the par-3 17th green at Diamond Creek.
+Tom Fazio positioned the green nearly at the base of a sheer granite quarry wall, down which a slender stream of water drops more than 100 feet.
+Amazingly, the club entrance’s drive is also at the base of the quarry wall, hidden from view on the 17th as effectively as Fazio hides his cart paths.

 “Excellent golf holes and shear beauty sum up Diamond Creek.
 The first three holes were adjacent to the mountain, gently rising to the highest point on the course.
 Tremendous vistas.”